GemAfaWell/gemini-phoenix-lander/README.md

 This page also doubles as the beginning frameworks for my official website as a musician.
 My stage name is Gemini Phoenix.

-This Responsive Landing Page demonstrates intermediate-level mastery of HTML, CSS, and JavaScript frameworks, including appropriately-linked scripts, DOM manipulation through the HTML, a responsive navigation bar, and active state elements.
+This Responsive Landing Page demonstrates intermediate-level mastery of HTML, CSS, and JavaScript frameworks, including appropriately-linked scripts, DOM manipulation, a responsive navigation bar, and active state elements.
 Upon a certain interaction when greeting the page, a little 'elevator music' plays in the background as you browse.
 (HINT: It's an easter egg for my upcoming EP!)

 Sources:
 <html>